mskf1383/pashmak/README.md

 ```

 ###### file.read
-wtih this function, you can read opened file:
+With this function, you can read opened file:

 ```bash
 import '@file';